Last

 critical application on a Windows machine is completely unworkable.

 Don't get me started.)
-It's responsible for
+The machine hosting that

-It can send email, or text messages to my phone for serious
+site.
+It can send email, or text messages

-problems like sensor failures, extended power outages, water where it
+to my phone for serious problems like sensor failures, extended power

-shouldn't be, etc. Some details of the
+outages, water where it shouldn't be, etc. Some

-migration to the Pogo are here.
+details of the migration to the Pogo are here.

 Control of the